-In the same way, ancient Jews had a natural religious language which they shared to some extent with the broader ancient Near Eastern culture of Canaan and Mesopotamia.
+In the same way, ancient Jews had a natural religious language.
 If we don’t understand these memes or codewords, we’ll miss a lot of the messaging in the Bible—just as someone today would if he didn’t know about the Passover when he heard that Jesus was the lamb of God.
 These memes were not exclusive to Israel—indeed, the Bible adopts them out of the religious language of the time, just as it adopts any human language of its time.
 So they were shared with the surrounding nations, and especially with Ugarit (part of Canaan) to the north, because Ugaritic and Hebrew were cognates: they had a common ancestor, and thus many commonalities (somewhat like German and Dutch, or Spanish and Italian).

 The Bible does not use these memes in a pagan way, like Israel’s neighbors did.
 But it does take the codewords and adapt them to the biblical worldview.
 If we want to decipher the overarching biblical cosmology, we therefore need to know these codewords.

 Ancient Near Eastern religious memes

 The overarching meme which these codewords describe is typically called the divine council.
 The divine council was a kind of cosmic bureaucracy: a group of deities, ruled by a high god, who together were in charge of administering the cosmos and deciding what happened on earth.
 With some variations, this divine assembly appeared in all Mediterranean and ANE religions; it was a standard feature of their cosmologies.
 [For both scholarly and lay-level introductions to the divine council, see Michael S. Heiser’s website, The Divine Council.]
 The gods of the divine council were typically referred to as:

 - Gods.
 Obviously.